Clinical Practice Guidelines

 These evidence-based aids provide information about treatment options, lifestyle changes and outcomes.
 They don’t replace your guidance but can help your conversations with patients.

-Why it’s important: When patients help make decisions about their health care, it can lead to improved patient experience, better outcomes, and quality of life.
+Why it’s important: When patients help make decisions about their health care, it can lead to improved patient experience, better outcomes and quality of life.

 Mayo Clinic Knowledge and Evaluation Research Unit Care That Fits Tools

-The above material (under Mayo Clinic Knowledge and Evaluation) is for informational purposes only and is not intended to be a substitute for the independent medical judgment of a physician.
+The above material is for informational purposes only and is not intended to be a substitute for the independent medical judgment of a physician.
 Physicians and other health care providers are encouraged to use their own best medical judgment based upon all available information and the condition of the patient in determining the best course of treatment.
 References to other third-party sources or organizations are not a representation, warranty, or endorsement of such organization.
 The fact that a service or treatment is described in this material is not a guarantee that the service or treatment is a covered benefit and members should refer to their member guide or member contract for more details, including benefits, limitations, and exclusions.
 Regardless of benefits, the final decision about any service or treatment is between the member and their health care provider.